kevinferrare/cryodunere/README.md

 The goal is to have more and more logic written in human readable java.

 # Running it
-To run it, just run the jar with dune cd exe in parameter:
+To run it, just run the jar with dune CD exe in parameter:

 ```
-java -jar cryodunere-1.0.0.jar C:/path/to/dunecd/DNCDPRG.EXE
+java -jar cryodunere-1.24.0.jar  C:/path/to/dunecd/DNCDPRG.EXE
 ```

-For now, you can adjust the speed with **--instructionsPerSecond**.
-Higher values will slow down the game and lower values will speed it up.
-Default is 5 million)

 # Building it
  - Download the code for [spice86](https://github.com/kevinferrare/spice86) and build it: